paulkre/p5-runner/README.md

 # p5 runner

 A tool for running and exporting [p5.js](https://p5js.org) sketches in a modern ESNext environment.

-As soon as you make changes to your sketch file p5 runner will automatically reload the sketch in the browser.
+As soon as you make changes to your sketch file, this package will automatically reload the sketch in the browser.
 The tool also provides a simple API for getting animation frames out of the browser and saving them as PNG files.

 ## Usage